-Launching a new product is a bold venture and a severe challenge for startup founders.
-In an environment where disruption is the norm and new competitors can emerge overnight, startups need to move fast to capture market share and stay ahead of the competition.
-It makes time to market (especially in software development) a crucial metric.
+Launching a new product is a bold venture and a severe challenge for startup founders, particularly those looking for a trustworthy tech partner.
+In an environment where disruption is the norm and new competitors can emerge overnight (especially in software development), startups need to move fast to capture market share and stay ahead of the competition.
+It makes time to market a crucial metric.

 In other words, being able to deliver a product or service to the market ahead of your competition and changes can make the difference between success and failure for a startup.
 In our guide for startups, we summed up the fundamentals of the topic and some insights on how to reduce time to market.

 Time to market, often referred to as TTM, is the amount of time it takes for a company to take its product from conception to its commercial release.
 Time to market is critical for startups as it can determine their resilience.
 Simply put, if a startup takes too long to bring its product to market, it may miss the window of opportunity and be overtaken by competitors.

 Time To Market (TTM) is the period from ideation to the product’s market launch or the moment the business sells it to a customer.
 In software development startup environments, TTM is one of the most crucial metrics determining the business’ success potential.

 At the same time, the time-to-market definition includes other critical aspects as the team goes through several main stages when developing a new product or feature: